 I'm pro-science, I'm pro-vaccine.

-With your with read, read, read, read everything about the these vaccines are there available to you.
+Make up your own mind with your with read, read, read, read everything about these vaccines are there available to you.

-And know the consequences on either if you don't make the right decision.
+Then make the right decision for you and know the consequences on either if you don't make the right decision.

-And I think New York, you know, fan seating, separate vaccinated, unvaccinated section.
+And I think New York, you know, fan seating separate vaccinated, unvaccinated section.

 It's interesting.

-I have to put the stupid thing on, I wear it because that's what the law is.
+I wear it because that's what the law is.

 I don't break the law because they'll throw me in jail for the rest of my life.